 Flexible Locations and Times

 Courses are designed to accommodate the schedules of working professionals and recent graduates who wish to continue their education.
-Classes are offered weekday evenings and Saturday mornings.
+Classes are offered weekday evenings.

 You can complete an MA in English in two years.
 You may also take longer or advance more quickly depending on your credit load.